Managing your Twitter account can be a daunting task, but it’s also a critical aspect of building your online brand and reaching your audience.

 While being able to send tweets and DM’s from Tweetdeck isn’t anything to write home about it does make it a lot easier to stay connected with your audience and enjoy greater functionality on your Twitter and at the very least that is something to be happy about.

-And there you have it, TweetDeck, Twitter’s attempt at giving us a better way to manage our accounts and experience on platform.
+And there you have it, TweetDeck, Twitter’s attempt at giving us a better way to manage our accounts and experience on the platform.